notapixelstudio/starship-olympics/docs/README.md

 # You can never stop
 As a skilled starship pilot, you will have to steer and drop bombs while constantly moving at full speed.
 Brakes are for losers!

 The only way to reduce your speed is to charge a shot.
-But this will make you stop for a very short amount of time, before being launched at a crazy speed in the direction you are facing.
+But this will just make you stop for a very short amount of time, before being launched at a crazy speed in the direction you are facing.

 # Physics-based mayhem
 *Superstarfighter* arenas are chock full of moving objects, bombs, and explosions.
 Chasing the crown as it's slinged across a bomb-filled level is no easy feat!